 Jennifer Hernandez | Podcast

-Jennifer Hernandez is a widely respected practitioner and thought leader in environmental and land-use law.
-In this episode of the Serve to Lead Podcast, she discusses her provocative, influential new article from the Breakthrough Institute: "Green Jim Crow: How California’s Climate Policies Undermine Civil Rights and Racial Equity."
-She explains how environmental regulation is evolving amid increasing attention to preventing and addressing the effects of climate disruption.
-She has extensive first-hand experience with California governance relating to energy, housing, and transportation.
+Jennifer Hernandez is a widely respected practitioner and thought-leader in environmental and land-use law.
+In this episode of the Serve to Lead Podcast, she discusses her provocative, influential new article, published by the Breakthrough Institute: “Green Jim Crow: How California’s Climate Policies Undermine Civil Rights and Racial Equity.”
+She explains how environmental regulation is evolving amid increasing focus on preventing and addressing the effects of climate disruption.
+She has first-hand experience with California governance relating to energy, housing, and transportation.
 Hernandez also shares her perspective on environmental lawmaking and regulation generally, as well as suggestions for young people at the threshold of their careers.

 Her Breakthrough Institute article, and the podcast interview here, present her personal views, not those of entities with which she is associated.

-Jennifer Hernandez has practiced land use and environmental law over the course of four decades.
-She leads Holland & Knight's West Coast Land Use and Environmental Group.
-She divides her time between the firm's San Francisco and Los Angeles offices.
+Jennifer Hernandez has practiced land use and environmental law over the course of four decades, and leads Holland & Knight’s West Coast Land Use and Environmental Group.
+She divides her time between the firm’s San Francisco and Los Angeles offices.

-During his tenure as mayor of San Francisco, Willie Brown named October 9, 2002, as "Jennifer Hernandez Day" in recognition of her work as a "warrior on the Brownfields" to restore and redevelop former industrial lands.
-She is the longest-serving minority board member—23 years—of the California League of Conservation Voters; was appointed by President Clinton to serve as a trustee for the Presidio National Park in San Francisco; and serves on the board of directors for California Forward, and Sustainable Conservation.
+During his tenure as mayor of San Francisco, Willie Brown designated October 9, 2002, as “Jennifer Hernandez Day” in honor of her work as a “warrior on the Brownfields” to restore and redevelop former industrial lands.
+She is the longest-serving minority board member—23 years—of the California League of Conservation Voters; was appointed by President Clinton to serve as a trustee for the Presidio National Park in San Francisco; and serves on the board of directors for California Forward, as well as Sustainable Conservation.

 Hernandez works for private sector, public agency and nonprofit clients on a broad range of projects in Bay Area, Southern California and Central Valley communities, including infill and master-planned mixed-use housing and commercial projects, university and research facilities, transportation and infrastructure projects, renewable and other energy projects, and local agency plan and ordinance updates.
-She has written three books, and more than 50 articles, on environmental and land-use topics, and regularly teaches land use, environmental and climate law in law and business schools, colleges and seminars.
-She also serves on the firm's Directors Committee and received her law firm's highest honor—the Chesterfield Smith Award—for her community service.
+She has written three books, and more than 50 articles, on environmental and land-use topics, and regularly teaches land-use, environmental and climate law in law and business schools, colleges and seminars.
+She also serves on her law firm’s Directors Committee and received the firm’s highest honor—the Chesterfield Smith Award—for her community service.